Signal, Stress, and Selection

 Signal One: Stress, revealing system weakness

 Stress, at the cellular level, is not inherently pathological.
 It is a disclosure mechanism.
-Under controlled conditions, stress reveals which cellular components are functioning well and which are not, which mitochondria are metabolically robust and which are already compromised, which cells can maintain their energetic integrity under pressure and which cannot.
+Under controlled conditions, stress may reveal which cellular components are functioning well and which are not, which mitochondria are metabolically robust and which are already compromised, which cells can maintain their energetic integrity under pressure and which cannot.

 The two primary stress inputs in this framework are high-intensity exercise and low-dose mitochondrial ribosome inhibition via doxycycline.
 Exercise induces transient reactive oxygen species production, mitochondrial metabolic demand, and AMPK activation.[2]
+Doxycycline at sub-antimicrobial doses inhibits mitochondrial protein synthesis, impairing oxidative phosphorylation and creating bioenergetic strain.

 Signal Two: Inspection, the autophagic decision window